coakenfold/Oakenfold.ca-Website/_includes/footer/content.md

+<h2 class="card__title">Let’s Meet - Contact Chad Oakenfold</h2>

 I create “intricate and beautiful complexities” on the shores of Vancouver Island, British Columbia, Canada.
-Deeply interested in the intersections between art  culture, design and technology, and identifying as an “urban Dene”, I balance my passion for work with a commitment to my young, adventure-loving family.
+Deeply interested in the intersections between art  culture, design and technology, and identifying as “urban Dene”, I balance my passion for work with a commitment to my young, adventure-loving family.

 I am always on the lookout for new opportunities, inspirations, and challenges.
 Maybe we should work together?